abdelos1/abdelos1.github.io/index.md

 layout: single
 author_profile: true
 ---
-Final year **undergraduate physics student** at Institut de Mathématiques et de Sciences Physique, Benin.
+Final year **undergraduate physics student** at Institut de Mathématiques et de Sciences Physiques, Benin.
 Passionate about **electronics and its applications in aerospace engineering and research on quantum technologies**.
 Eager to pursue my studies in an Engineering Program that combines advanced physics concepts with hands-on research and innovation.